canjs/canjs/event/delegate/delegate.md

 @hide
-**This plugin is in development and should not be included in the official documentation.**

 @page can.event.delegate
 @parent can.event.plugins
 @plugin can/event/delegate
 @test can/event/delegate/test.html

-Hi
+**This plugin is in development and should not be included in the official documentation.**

 	//
 	// ```